Laura Ingalls Wilder's 'Little House on the Prairie' Book Series

 The Ingalls family is still living in town at the beginning of this book.
 She is offered a job sewing in town and uses it to help save money to send Mary to a school for the blind.
 The money helps, and Mary is put on a train for college.
 Meanwhile, Laura works on finishing school so that she can earn her teaching degree.
 She has a new teacher, Miss Wilder, Almanzo’s sister, who does not get along with Laura.
 Nellie Oleson also returns to put down Laura and her family.
 Laura attends sociables, gatherings, and parties in town.
 She also catches the attention of Almanzo Wilder who accompanies her to a school exhibition where Laura gives a well-received speech about U.S. History.
 At the end of the book, she takes her teaching exams early and receives a certificate to teach at the third grade level.

-- Trivia: Mary became blind at the age of 14.
+Mary went blind at the age of 14.
 She attended a school for the blind in Vinton, IA.
-She is the only one of the Ingalls girls to never marry.
 She died of a stroke at the age of 63 while living with Carrie after the death of their mother.
 Carrie worked for a newspaper upon graduating from high school until she married a widower with two children.
 She never had any children of her own and died at the age of 76.
 Grace became a schoolteacher until she married a farmer.
-She never had any children and died at the age of 64.
-Laura’s daughter, Rose, was the only surviving grandchild of Charles and Caroline Ingalls.
-The bloodline ended with her as she never had any children of her own.
+She never had any children.

 These Happy Golden Years